MissingCore/Music/README.md

 ## Signed Build w/ GitHub Actions

 This will create APKs that can be published to other stores via GitHub Actions when you create a new tag.
 Once the process finishes, a new release will automatically be created, with the APKs files attached.

-> [!NOTE]
-> We may eventually add support for generating an `.aab` for publishing to the Google Play Store.
+In addition, this will also create an `.aab` file that will automatically be upload to the Play Console.

 1. Generate an upload key via `keytool` which comes with your installation of Java (this is referenced from [React Native's Guide](https://reactnative.dev/docs/signed-apk-android#generating-an-upload-key)).
 This will generate a `keystore.jks` file in the directory where `keytool` is located.